slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Life is either a daring adventure or nothing at all.' -- Helen Keller*

 <!--
+> *'If you are going through hell, keep going.' -- Winston Churchill*
 > *'Go where you can make a difference not where you think there’s a home run.'
 > *'I can think, I can wait and I can fast.' -- Siddahrta*
 > *'I arise in the morning torn between a desire to improve (or save) the world and a desire to enjoy (or savor) the world.
 This makes it hard to plan the day.' -- E.B.
 White*